prooph/service-bus/docs/message_dispatcher.md

 $eventBus->utilize($router);

-//The event needs to be translated to a Prooph\ServiceBus\Message\MessageInterface
+//The domain event needs to be translated to a Prooph\Common\Messaging\RemoteMessage
-//The ForwardToMessageDispatcherStrategy checks if the listener of the event
+//The ForwardToRemoteMessageDispatcherStrategy checks if the listener of the event
-//is an instance of Prooph\ServiceBus\Message\MessageDispatcherInterface
+//is an instance of Prooph\ServiceBus\Message\RemoteMessageDispatcher
-//and translates the event with the help of a Prooph\ServiceBus\Message\ToMessageTranslatorInterface
+//and translates the event with the help of a Prooph\ServiceBus\Message\ToRemoteMessageTranslator
-$eventBus->utilize(new ForwardToMessageDispatcherStrategy(new ToMessageTranslator()));
+$eventBus->utilize(new ForwardToRemoteMessageDispatcherStrategy(new ProophDomainMessageToRemoteMessageTranslator()));

-//Now the event is dispatched to a MessageDispatcher instead of a listener
+//Now the event is dispatched to a RemoteMessageDispatcher instead of a listener
 $eventBus->dispatch(new SomethingDone());

-//Behind the scenes the message is translated to an array and pushed on a message queue
+//Behind the scenes the remote message is translated to an array and pushed on a message queue
 //There are various messaging tools available.
 We try to support the most important ones and
 //continue to add more.
 Check the list below for available adapters.
 If your favorite adapter is
 //not on the list you can easily implement it
-//by implementing the Prooph\ServiceBus\Message\MessageDispatcherInterface
+//by implementing the Prooph\ServiceBus\Message\RemoteMessageDispatcher interface
 //
 //Now imagine that a worker has pulled the message array from the queue and want to process it
-//It can simply create a message object from the array ...
+//It can simply create a remote message object from the array ...
-$message = \Prooph\ServiceBus\Message\StandardMessage::fromArray($messageArr);
+$message = \Prooph\Common\Messaging\RemoteMessage::fromArray($messageArr);

-//... set up another EventBus with a Prooph\ServiceBus\Message\FromMessageTranslator
+//... set up another EventBus with a Prooph\ServiceBus\Message\FromRemoteMessageTranslator
-//to translate the incoming message back to an event ...
+//to translate the incoming message back to a domain event ...
 $eventBus = new EventBus();

-$eventBus->utilize(new FromMessageTranslator());
+$eventBus->utilize(new FromRemoteMessageTranslator());

 $router = new EventRouter();